epfl-ada/ada-2024-project-inspiration/README.md

 ## Project Structure

-The directory structure of new project looks like this:
+The directory structure of our project is as follows:
 ```
 ├── data                        <- Project data files
 │   ├── raw_data                <- Data unprocessed directory